rgordonr/groups_lab/participate.md

 Thank you for your interest in participating in our studies.
 Before you sign up for a study, here's a few things you should know:

+## Directions

+The Art-Sociology building can be difficult to navigate.
+Here are some instructions for navigating to our lab through the front entrance (the double doors across from the water fountain):

+Once you enter the building, you should see an elevator to your right.
+Take this elevator down a level (select 1F).
+Now, exit the elevator and take a right.
+Proceed to the end of the hall.
+You should now start seeing Group Processes Lab messages directing you to the lab, which you'll find just to the left of Seminar Room 1117.

 ## No-Show Policy

 In order to ensure that everyone who's interested in participating gets a chance to participate, please be aware that if you sign up for a study and can no longer make it to the study, you have to cancel your appointment at least <b>24 hours</b> before your appointment.
 Our scheduling program will easily allow you to do this. <b>If an emergency comes up</b> and you have to cancel last minute, <b>send us an email</b> to let us know.